-- Considers applications for admission, - Appoints a University Supervisor for each student, - Considers applications from students during the course of study (e.g. change of course; Transfer of Status; Confirmation of Status; Extensions of time etc.) - Appoints examiners for MLitt and DPhil candidates - Reviews the programme of teaching and considers changes in regulations etc.
+- Consider applications for admission, - Appoint a University Supervisor for each student, - Consider applications from students during the course of study (e.g. change of course; Transfer of Status; Confirmation of Status; Extensions of time etc.) - Appoint examiners for MLitt and DPhil candidates - Review the programme of teaching and consider changes in regulations etc.

 The Committee meets twice a term (normally Tuesdays in weeks 2 and 7).
-It is important that students submit any applications (and all accompanying material) to the Committee, via the Graduate Studies Administrator, by Friday of week 1 and Friday of week 6 in good time for its meetings.
-While some matters may be
+It is important that students submit any applications (and all accompanying material) to the Committee (via the Graduate Studies Administrator by Friday of week 1 and Friday of week 6) in good time for its meetings.
+While some matters may be dealt with under Chair's action during the vacations, this is not the norm and will not always be appropriate.
+Enquiries about the work of the Graduate Studies Committee should be made to the Graduate Studies Officer.